keptn/lifecycle-toolkit/docs-new/docs/getting-started/metrics.md

 If the target server is protected by a `Secret`, provide information about the token and key.

-An example how to specify a `KeptnMetricsProvider` with a `Secret`, refer to the [example section](../reference/crd-reference/metricsprovider.md#examples) of `KeptnMetricsProvider` CRD reference page.
+For an example of how to specify a `KeptnMetricsProvider` with a `Secret`, refer to the [example section](../reference/crd-reference/metricsprovider.md#examples) of the `KeptnMetricsProvider` CRD reference page.

 ### Define KeptnMetric information